Effects of cosmological model assumptions on galaxy redshift survey measurements

 \subsection{The effect of structure growth assumptions on the geometrical model}

 \begin{flushleft}

 \end{flushleft}

 Measurements of angular and radial distances at different redshifts are strongly affected by the assumptions about structure growth.
 Fig.~\ref{fig:sd} shows how the degeneracy with RSD affects the measurements of angular distance at different redshifts.
+The solid line is derived without assuming any specific theory for growth and treating $f(z_{\rm i})$ as independent at different redshifts and from $D_A(z)$ and $H(z)$.
 If no constraints are placed on the form of the structure growth, then geometrical constraints are degraded by a factor of $\sim$4, compared to the case where structure growth is perfectly known.
 The simple assumption of a FRW metric proves extremely significant for our ability to measure $D_A(z)$ at intermediate redshifts as it links the angular and radial distances through Eq.~(\ref{eq:dh2}).
 Adopting this assumption almost removes the detrimental effect of having a degeneracy with unknown redshift-space distortions effects on the geometrical constraints.